Ethan37/R-Group-Project_Copy/Final-Report.md

 1. Could we create a regression to predict global sales using this dataset?
 2. Create an RShiny application containing a table with this dataset where you can search the global sales for any video game in the dataset.
 3. Create visualizations to show the average global sales by month of release and average global sales by year of release.
 Are there any trends or abnormalties?
+4. Is there a difference in mean global sales for Xbox and Playstation for games which are released on both consoles?

 ## Data Analysis Plan